Create, export, or import an unmanaged solution

 When you export a solution by using the web application, if your solution contains any missing required components, you will see the Missing Required Components step.
 You can disregard this warning only if you intend to import this as an unmanaged solution back into the original organization.
 Otherwise, follow the instructions in the dialog box to cancel the export and add the required components.

-When you export a solution by using the web application, in the Export System Settings (Advanced) step, you can choose which system settings to include in your solution.
+When you export a solution by using the web application, in the Export System Settings (Advanced) step, you can select which system settings to include in your solution.
 These options are available to developers by using the ExportSolutionRequest via the members available in the request.
 See the remarks for the request for details about which settings are included.

 You should import an unmanaged solution in the following situations: